ZeroDumb/ethics-journal/src/content/blog/vibe-scraper-incident.md

 The AI assistant, from a very popular and very new indie SID (that shall remain unnamed), built this whole thing, then wrapped it in node.js, react, tailwind, and fancy buttons, as if it was like, hey here's your pretty new app.
 I mean this thing even linked it to a database for querying later.
+Not to be malicious in any way, shape, or form-- it was just too good at its job.

 Here's a simplified example of what the AI generated (for demonstration purposes only):